twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/1password.md

 prompted to sign-in again.

 In the past chezmoi used to simply exit with an error when no valid session was available.
-If you'd like to restore this behavior, set the the `onepassword.prompt` configuration variable to `false`, for example:
+If you'd like to restore this behavior, set the `onepassword.prompt` configuration variable to `false`, for example:

 ```toml title="~/.config/chezmoi/chezmoi.toml"
 [onepassword]